michaelheilmann/audio-transcoder/README.md

 For example, if you are in the source directory and you want the project files for Visual Studio to be generated in `./build/visualstudio`, then simply enter `mkdir build; cd build; mkdir visualstudio`.
-Then tell CMake to generate the build files in there by invokin
+Then tell CMake to generate the build files in there by invoking

 ```
-cmake -G "Visual Studio 15 2017 Win64" ./../../CMakeLists.txt
+cmake -G "Visual Studio 15 2017 Win64" . ./../../CMakeLists.txt
 ```

 ## Demos